 … as the plane gets higher, the air pressure drops while humidity levels in the cabin plummet.
 At about 30,000 feet, humidity is less than 12% – drier than most deserts.
 The combination of dryness and low pressure reduces the sensitivity of your taste buds to sweet and salty foods by around 30%…

 Although we are always attracted by something new, we sometimes try something old to enjoy its authenticity.
-For instance, when a restaurant places an nostalgic vintage signboard outside or when it serves dishes in an ugly pot or on the old-fashioned plates, we infer that the restaurant must have been loved by many people previously.
+For instance, when a restaurant places an nostalgic vintage signboard outside or when it serves dishes in an ugly pot, we infer that the restaurant must have been loved by many people previously.
 This “old is good” intuition is so strong that it can even distort the quality of the dish.

 I recently visited an approximately 15-year old restaurant and ordered a fish soup for two.
-It was served in a pot that is all wrinkled up.
-Although this fish soup was neither melted in my mouth nor thoroughly delicious, it was not bad simply because it looked old.
-Beauty might be more than a skin deep, at least for the dish in a pot. 🙂
+It was served in a pot that was all wrinkled up.
+Although this fish soup was not delicious, I enjoyed it simply because the pot of the soup looked old.

 Jaewoo Joo | design thinking, behavioral economics, new product development, new product adoption